drug-design/course/docs/chapters/molecular-similarity.md

 ### Virtual Affinity Fingerprints
 *[Affinity]: The affinity of a ligand is its ability to bind to its biological target.

-While the methods mentioned above employ information about the ligand or inhibitor alone, virtual affinity fingerprints use an external reference frame to determine the similarity of the ligands: all structures are fitted ("docked") into a panel of diverse protein structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/virtual-affinity-fingerprints-6b587f16'><i class='fa fa-play' aria-hidden='true'></i></button>While the methods mentioned above employ information about the ligand or inhibitor alone, virtual affinity fingerprints use an external reference frame to determine the similarity of the ligands: all structures are fitted ("docked") into a panel of diverse protein structures.
 For each structure, an affinity score can be calculated, resulting in a description of each compound from its affinity score vector to the protein panel.
 While this approach is interesting due to its external reference frame, it is also computationally very intensive.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.